 In a city well known for mass demonstrations and feisty civil disobedience around liberal causes, the scene for perhaps the nation's most galvanizing debate was astonishing for its tranquillity.

 The action was livelier out on the park lawn, among the older women practicing tai chi dance.
-The homeless slept easily on the grass.
-Frisbees flew freely.

 As many TV cameras turned out as protesters.
 More, even.
 Every protester had a platform, and at least one lens.